dell/csm-docs/content/docs/csidriver/release/unity.md

 {{% pageinfo color="primary" %}}
-The OpenShift Virtualization Suite is not qualified on Unity.
+The OpenShift Virtualization platform support is not available for Unity.
 {{% /pageinfo %}}